rickyhewitt/rickyhewitt/README.md

 - I’m currently studying **Bachelor of Science - Combined STEM (Specializing in Computer Science & Health Science)**
     - My academic focus this year covers: Networking, Linux, Robotics & AI, Health Science and Mathematics.

-- 💼 I have been employed as a Python developer with [artlogic.net](https://artlogic.net), and more recently a WordPress developer with [kpopina.com](https://kpopina.com).
+- 💼 In the past I have been employed as a Python developer with [artlogic.net](https://artlogic.net), and more recently a WordPress developer with [kpopina.com](https://kpopina.com).
 I also spent a number of years as a self-employed WordPress & Python developer working for [a variety of clients](https://rickyhewitt.dev/portfolio).

 - Presently my primary programming languages are Python & Java.